-Throughout the recreation season of 2012, the Districts performed a Facility Condition, Public Accessibility, and Recreation Use Assessment (Study RR-01) to collect information related to the use, maintenance and improvement of existing recreation facilities to support current and future demand for public recreation.
-In 2012 and 2013, the Districts performed a Whitewater Boating Take-Out Feasibility Study (RR-02) to assess the engineering feasibility of improving the current river-egress used by whitewater boaters at the upstream end of the Don Pedro Reservoir at the Ward's Ferry Bridge.
+Throughout the recreation season of 2012, the Districts performed a Facility Condition, Public Accessibility, and Recreation Use Assessment (TID/MID 2013b) to collect information related to the use, maintenance and improvement of existing recreation facilities to support current and future demand for public recreation.
+In 2012 and 2013, the Districts performed a Whitewater Boating Take-Out Feasibility Study (TID/MID 2013d) to assess the engineering feasibility of improving the current river-egress used by whitewater boaters at the upstream end of the Don Pedro Reservoir at the Ward's Ferry Bridge.
+Also in 2012 and 2013, the Districts performed a Lower Tuolumne River Lowest Boatable Flow Study (TID/MID 2013a) to determine if the minimum flows required under the current license provide boatable flows for non-motorized, recreational river boating in portions of the lower Tuolumne River where put-ins and take-outs are available.